-- Principle I Empowerment People being supported and encouraged to make their own decisions and informed consent; - Principle 2 Prevention It is better to act before harm occurs; - Principle 3 Proportionality The least intrusive response appropriate to the risk presented; - Principle 4 Protection Support and representation for those in greatest need. - Principle 5 Partnership Local solutions through services working with their communities.
-Communities have a part to play in preventing, detecting and reporting neglect and abuse; - Principle 6 Accountability Accountability and transparency in safeguarding practice.
+- Principle I Empowerment People being supported and encouraged to make their own decisions and informed consent - Principle 2 Prevention It is better to act before harm occurs - Principle 3 Proportionality The least intrusive response appropriate to the risk presented - Principle 4 Protection Support and representation for those in greatest need. - Principle 5 Partnership Local solutions through services working with their communities.
+Communities have a part to play in preventing, detecting and reporting neglect and abuse - Principle 6 Accountability Accountability and transparency in safeguarding practice

-10.0 Responsibilities
+I0.0 Responsibilities

-10.1 Through the induction process and regular training, staff (and contractors) who come into contact with children and adults in their everyday work, including staff that may not perceive they have a specific duty to safeguard children, will understand their duty to safeguard children and adults.
+- 10.1 Through the induction process and regular training, staff (and contractors) who come into contact with children and adults in their everyday work, including staff that may not perceive they have a specific duty to safeguard children, will understand their duty to safeguard children and adults. - 10.2 Through our other policies, including our Housing Options, Anti-Social Behaviour and Domestic Abuse Policies, we will ensure that the welfare of children and adults is paramount. - 10.3 We will be mindful of our role to safeguard children and adults in our day-to-day activities, including the provision of housing management, independent living accommodation, adaptations and our repairs and maintenance services. - 10.4 Within our homes, and when organising community-based activities, we will be mindful of our responsibility to safeguard children and adults and to promote the welfare of children, and the wellbeing of adults. - 10.5 We will engage with and contribute fully to multi-agency working that exists to promote the safeguarding of children and adults.
+For example, by responding to requests for information from the Local Authority and Safeguarding Boards as part of a safeguarding children or adult enquiry and providing all relevant information required for Safeguarding Reports and Reviews.
+We will robustly implement learning points from relevant reports, Serious Case Reviews and best practice.

-- Through its other policies, including the Lettings Policies, Anti-Social Behaviour and Domestic Abuse Policies, RHS will ensure that the welfare of children and adults is paramount. - 10.3 RHS will be mindful of its role to safeguard children and adults in its day to day activities, including the provision of housing management, sheltered housing management, maintenance and adaptations services. - 10.4 Within our homes, and when organising community-based activities, RHS will be mindful of its responsibility to safeguard children and adults and to promote the welfare of children and the wellbeing of adults. - 10.5 RHS will engage with and contribute fully to multi-agency working that exists to promote the safeguarding of children and adults, for example by responding to requests for information from the Local Authority and Safeguarding Boards as part of a safeguarding children or adult enquiry and providing all relevant information required for Safeguarding Reports and Reviews.
-RHS will robustly implement learning points from relevant reports, Serious Case Reviews and best practice. - 10.6 RHS recruitment processes will include Disclosure and Barring Service (DBS) checks at either Standard or Enhanced levels for new staff, where it has been identified in accordance to their role. - 10.7 Staff subject to DBS checks will be required to advise their managers of any investigations and/or convictions that may impact upon their job role immediately. - 10.8 The Chief Executive Officer will, following consultation with Human Resources, take appropriate action, up to and including dismissal to protect vulnerable adults and children. - 10.9 RHS will ensure DBS checks are updated every 3 years.
+- 10.6 Our recruitment processes will include Disclosure and Barring Service (DBS) checks at either Standard or Enhanced levels for new staff, where it has been identified in accordance with their role. - 10.7 Staff subject to DBS checks will be required to advise their managers of any investigations and/or convictions that may impact upon their job role immediately. - 10.8 The Chief Executive Officer will, following consultation with Human Resources, take appropriate action, up to and including dismissal to protect vulnerable adults and children. - 10.9 We will ensure DBS checks are updated every 3 years.